 Benefit Description You pay Hospice care You are eligible for supportive and palliative care.
 Services include inpatient and outpatient care, family counseling and medical social services.
 Services are provided under the direction of your primary care doctor who certifies the terminal stage of illness with a life expectancy of six (6) months or less.
-Nothing Not covered: Independent nursing, homemaker services All Charges Ambulance Local professional urgent/emergent ambulance service when medically necessary Nothing
+Nothing Not covered: Independent nursing, homemaker services All Charges End of life care Hospice/palliative care Members are eligible for supportive and palliative care.
+Services include inpatient and outpatient care, family counseling and medical social services.
+Services are provided under the direction of the member's primary care provider who certifies the terminal stage of illness with a life expectancy of six (6) months or less. (member pays nothing) Advance care planning is also provided at no charge by GHP's Case Management team including advanced directives, living wills, and POLST.
+Case Managers are available to coordinate services between Primary Care, specialty care, palliative care and hospice to support the Member and family.
+No charge Ambulance Local professional urgent/emergent ambulance service when medically necessary Nothing